DEV3L/python-heroku-twitter-tweet-generator/README.md

 # python-heroku-random-taylor-swift-lyrics

-A Python Flask application that can post to Facebook or Twitter a random taylor swift lyric.
+A Python Flask application that can post to a randomly generated sentence to Twitter.

 ## References